FAQ

 Is lucid dreaming "real"?

 Yes, lucid dreaming is well within the realm of mainstream science and has been for a while.
-American psychophysiologist Dr. Stephen Laberge verified it's existence in the 80s by way of a clever experiment in which he got lucid dreamers into the sleep lab and had them send a series of pre-arranged eye signals from within their dream.
+British psychologist Keith Hearne first verified its existence in 1975 by way of a clever experiment in which he got a lucid dreamer named Alan Worsley into the sleep lab and had him send a series of pre-arranged eye signals from within his dream.
 This was possible due to the fact that the only parts of your body which are not paralysed when you are dreaming are your eyes and your respiratory system.

 Are your drawings pictures of stuff you have seen in your dreams?